spacestation13/DMByExample/src/objs/basic_types.md

 	//don't do this
 ```
 #### Areas
 An area (`/area/`) is how the game controls rooms and certain zones.
-Every tile on a map has exactly one area, and if you don't set one in the map editor, it defaults to `/area/space`.
+Every tile on a map should have exactly one area.
-When the game starts, one object is created per area, and it's treated as a single object.
-All tiles with the same area are connected to the same single instance of that area.
 ```dm
 /area/Entered(O)
 	.=..() // makes sure that the parent stuff is called when the function returns, for instance, from /atom.